Viva l’Italia

 FORTEPAN

-Fortepan Method is a project created in collaboration with the Summa Artium Foundation of Budapest (Hungary) and the Fotofestiwal Lodz (Poland), with the support of the Creative Europe programme of the European Union.
-The aim of the project is to extend the collections of the Fortepan Archive – born twelve years ago in Budapest (www.fortepan.hu), from the discovery of a plastic bag full of anonymous photographs in a dumpster, and which today has over 175,000 photographs – and create an international platform (www.fortepan.eu) that tells the story of Europe, from the invention of photography to 1990.
-The story of everyday life, of places and cities, of streets and houses, in the shadow of the great political events that have crossed the last century in an archive accessible to all, where the photographs are available under Creative Commons license and can therefore be viewed, used and printed freely by all users of the platform.
+Fortepan Method is a project realised in collaboration with the Summa Artium Foundation in Budapest (Hungary) and the Fotofestiwal Lodz (Poland), with the support of the Creative Europe programme of the European Union.
+The aim of the project is to extend the collections of the Fortepan Archive – which was born twelve years ago in Budapest (www.fortepan.hu), from the discovery of a plastic bag full of anonymous photographs in a dumpster, and which today counts more than 175,000 photographs – and to create an international platform (www.fortepan.eu) that tells the story of Europe, from the invention of photography to 1990.
+The story of everyday life, of places and cities, of streets and houses, in the shadow of the major political events that spanned the last century in an archive accessible to all, where photographs are available under a Creative Commons licence and can therefore be viewed, used and printed freely by all users of the platform.